Campus partnerships, services & other information

 All living units have network outlets in the room to allow access to the DePauw data network and the Internet.
 Data jacks will be orange or white in color.
 Problems with internet or network access should be reported to Help Desk at 765.658.4294 or at their office, located on the lower level of the Memorial Student Union Building.

 Students desiring to keep a car on campus must register their vehicle with Public Safety and purchase a parking permit.
 Upperclass students will receive a permit designated “R”.
 First Year students will receive a permit designated “F”.
 Students may park only in properly designated areas.
-Questions about parking should be directed to Public Safety by calling 765.658.4261 or at their office, located in the Memorial Student Union Building (room 200).
+Questions about parking should be directed to Public Safety by calling 765.658.5555 or at their office, located at 101 E. Seminary Street, Lower Level.

 All residence halls have printer stations located in common areas of the halls for student use.
 Technical support and assistance to these labs is provided by the Help Desk of Information Services at 765.658.4294 or at their office, located on the lower level of the Memorial Student Union Building.